 - Continuity of Operations Planning – for the military, continuity of operations plans (COOP) have been around since the Cold War.
 Much like a business continuity plan, COOPs focus on ensuring that critical services are mandated in the event of a disaster.
 The federal government mandates by law that certain capabilities be maintained at all times and FEMA has established a set of guidelines for all federal organizations.

-Use flow-charts and templates – When it comes to prepare your specific business continuity, disaster recovery, and continuity of operations planning take the time to generate some easy to understand, and simple to follow flow-charts and templates for those executing these responsibilities.
+Use flow-charts and templates – When it comes to preparing your specific business continuity, disaster recovery, and continuity of operations planning take the time to generate some easy to understand, and simple to follow flow-charts and templates for those executing these responsibilities.
 Your plan may never be instituted under your watch.
-Leaders leave and personnel rotate positions.
+Leaders leave organizations and personnel rotate in and out of various positions.
 Investing the time and energy to get these right ahead of time will pay dividends when they are turned to in a time of crisis

 Developing business continuity – disaster recovery – and continuity of operations plans must be a primary objective for all communication leaders.
 Regardless of whatever echelon of services your organization provides – others are depending on it.
 When challenges arise, whether due to nature, or malicious actors, it is the responsible of leaders to have not only developed, but also rehearsed, how to respond to these challenges.
 Leaders must prioritize within their plans and practice them early and often.

 As always – the views in this piece are mine alone and do not represent the U.S. government, Department of Defense, United States Army, or any other organization with which I have had any association.